-- How the project will improve forest health and ecosystem resilience, including wildfire risk reduction, enhancement of native species, watershed protection, or post-fire recovery. - Anticipated climate benefits, such as increased carbon storage, reduced wildfire-related emissions, or avoided greenhouse gas emissions. - Whether the project is anticipated to serve or provide meaningful and direct benefits to a Priority Population with a brief explanation. - Any additional environmental, social, or community co-benefits expected to result from the project.
+- How the project will improve forest health and ecosystem resilience, including wildfire risk reduction, enhancement of native species, watershed protection, or post-fire recovery. - Anticipated climate benefits, such as increased carbon storage, reduced wildfire-related emissions, or avoided greenhouse gas emissions. - Whether the project is anticipated to serve or provide meaningful and direct benefits to a Vulnerable Population, a Disadvantaged Community, or a Severely Disadvantaged Community, with a brief explanation. - Any additional environmental, social, or community co-benefits expected to result from the project.